MineflareGG/.github/profile/readme.md

 </kbd>
 <br/>
 <br/>
-Mineflare is an in-development Skyblock Minecraft server, planned with a magnitude of custom features.
+Mineflare is an in-development Minecraft Network, planned with a magnitude of custom features.
 Come join our community whilst we continue to develop!

 </div>